 Every position has a set of specific tasks that will require attention as well.
 In this case, the new marketing hire will need access to the email automation tool, the social media management tool, Microsoft Office Suite, and Google Analytics.
 It’s important to note that you cannot have access to Google Analytics unless your email grants you access.

 Putting the actual workspace setup aside as it is an inevitable task that you cannot automate, let’s take a closer look at each task listed above, determine the time it takes to execute and identify which ones you can automate.

 Although the image sums everything up, let’s look into each task in more detail and the overall logic behind the numbers.
 For the simplicity of this example, 5 minutes seems like a fair estimate of how long it takes to complete each task.

-Email Automation Tool & Social Media Manager Tool – Software can be automated if a script is written for them.
+You can automate software if there’s a script already written for them.
 In some cases, the vendor provides you with the scripts and sometimes you can even find them online.
-Whether a software is on a cloud or on-premises, they cannot all be automated.
+Whether a software is on a cloud or on-premises, you cannot automate them all.
 As a result, this example includes one that can be automated and one that requires a ticket.